-During the grant cycle, one in-person event or online/virtual presentation is required.
-The event must be open to the public, thus benefiting City of Houston audiences.
-The applicant must identify their selected publicly accessible in-person space or virtual platform in their application.
+During the grant cycle, one in-person event or one live, virtual presentation is required.
+In-person events must be open to the general public, taking place within City of Houston city limits.
+The applicant must identify the publicly accessible in-person space or live virtual event in their application.